taajcheema/taajcheema.github.io/index.md

 ---

 # Hi there!
-Hi there!
 I'm Taaj, and I'm currently a Data Scientist at <a href="https://www.ibm.com/us-en/?ar=1/">IBM</a> focusing on Data Analysis, Data Mining, and Machine Learning.

 I like asking questions, especially to myself.
 This means, most of my time I